 First of all, the bare facts!
 Pure love arises as a result of the flow of life force through truth.
 Doing things you have no desire to do or going ways you do not desire to go is going against truth and therefore cannot possibly generate pure love.
 We are all part of the same whole.
 Each part benefits most from the other parts being true to themselves.
 Each organ in the body functions best when every other organ does what it is best fitted to do.
 Trying to be something you are not is not only very difficult and uncomfortable and exhausting, it is also lying.
 It is not only a betrayal of your own soul, it is a betrayal of others, especially those who are open to you by their own love for the truth of what you really are.

 Another problem we have to contend with is that the whole issue of responsibility, which is basically very simple, has become massively clouded by both the large number of individuals who are looking for someone to blame for whatever goes wrong in their own lives and the probably equally large number of individuals who are willing to take on the blame and, by implication, the responsibility for whatever anyone else chooses to dump on them as their fault!
 So it comes about that many people only do what they really feel like doing some of the time and then give the rest of their time to doing what they believe they have to do for those who are not doing what they feel like either but have somehow managed to shift the responsibility for their consequent unhappiness onto members of the first group.
 The consequence (like the previous sentence!) then becomes increasingly complicated.
 The first group are so busy trying to sort out the problems of the second group that they never have enough time or energy to do the things they really want to be doing.
 They then become frustrated and increasingly angry.
 Members of the second group also become frustrated.
 This is because they are not getting on with what they really want to be doing either, since they are putting a large proportion of their energy and attention into manipulating the first group!
 They also feel inwardly humiliated because they are not being respected to do what they need to do for themselves, so they tend to become increasingly resentful.
 As a result of this resentment, they generally block or refuse to utilise whatever help the first group is offering and then use their inevitably continuing suffering to make the first group feel guilty!
-(Continually maintained suffering in the face of consistently offered assistance invariably means that the suffering individual is capable of helping themselves and is best encouraged or left alone to get on with doing so.)
+(Continually maintained suffering in the face of consistently offered assistance invariably means that the suffering individual is capable of helping themselves but currently choosing to see themselves as some version of 'victim' and using this persona to manipulate their environment and hand out blame to others.
 If this goes on long enough, members of the first group may end up feeling as if they are complete failures, on the grounds that they have been unable to produce any significant improvement in the situation of the second group.
 They now are reduced to feeling what the members of the second group already felt.... powerless and useless, no good to themselves and no good to anyone else.
 Thus the revenge of the original sufferers becomes complete, since they have now made others feel as worthless and unable to contribute as they were made to feel in their own childhood.
 Also, if pushed long and hard enough in this way, the first group may opt for their own revenge ('re - venge' meaning a direct return of what was received) of having so much suffering/exhaustion themselves that they obviously cannot be expected to bear the burden of group twos ailments any longer.
-This leaves the members of both groups with the options of either smartening up and taking responsibility for getting on with their own lives or staying in 'failure'/'victim' mode and concentrating their energies on trying to manipulate someone else into taking care of them!
+This leaves the members of both groups with the options of either smartening up and taking responsibility for getting on with their own lives or staying in 'failure'/'victim' mode and concentrating their energies on trying to manipulate someone else into taking the blame and/or taking care of them!